Strata Global

 Non-woven geotextiles for filtration and drainage

 Non-woven geotextiles are manufactured by needling the fibres, among other mechanical entangling forms.
-They are mainly made from synthetic polymers, including polyester and polypropylene, and their strength is improved mostly through heat treatment, making them highly permeable.
+They are mainly made from synthetic polymers, including polyester & polypropylene, and their strength can be improved through heat treatment (calendering), which bonds the fibers together.
+However, this process typically reduces permeability.
+The inherent high permeability of non-woven geotextiles comes from their random, porous fiber structure created during needle-punching.
 Non-woven geotextiles are often used in projects for protection, filtration, separation, and drainage.

 What are the functions of the non-woven geotextiles?